(888) 552-6760 SCHEDULE AN APPOINTMENT

 • The procedure is completed within about 30 minutes.

-Risks of transvaginal ultrasound
+Is transvaginal ultrasound painful?

-You may experience some vaginal spotting after the procedure.
+The patient may experience some vaginal spotting after the procedure.
 This is considered normal.

 Expert cancer care